 „We learned, that only 26 students from Telsiai diocesy were studying in the 7 courses of theological seminary in Kaunas.
 Therefore we must receive 3 priests a year.
 Of course, if all our students graduate.
 I was scared with this idea“ wrote bishop J. Staugaitis.
 Telsiai diocese has a lot of old priests and what are we to do when they die. „We will soon have neither deans nor vicars“ wrote bishop J. Staugaitis.
 But in spite of all financial and other problems, it was decided to open a seminary in Telsiai.
 Bishop J. Staugaitis based upon the decision of Trident holy council (1545-1563), telling that each diocese should have priests’ preparation establishments, preparing youth to pastoral work in his own diocese.
 Of course there was a lot of objections; „Idea of our seminary had a lot of opponents among priests of the diocese, strong criticism was felt from Kaunas“ wrote bishop J. Staugaitis.
 Telsiai diocese, including more than 4000 thous. of the believers, could no longer do with such a small number of priests, so bishop made up his mind to take this step, paying no attention at the objections. „I had to experience opinion, on the question of the really competent authority – representatives of the Holy Throne.
 Prelate Faidutis managed affairs of the representatives.
 I set forth my project and plan of its realization.
 Prelate Faidutis not only approved my idea, but also motivated me sincerely.
 This was enough for me“ wrote bishop J. Staugaitis.
 So, in 1927 Telsiai priests’ seminary was opened.
 Priest V. Borisevicius was appointed its rector.
 This was the year when priest J. Juodaitis graduated from studies.
 He came to teach in the Telsiai priests’ seminary, also to work as a spiritual parent, because he had graduated from Philology Faculty of Kaunas University.
 Priest dr. Galdikas also taught in the seminary.
 He worked as a curia chancellor after V. Borisevicius. „Training staff was sufficient.
 Later we started sending our priests for higher studies in Rome.
 This was the way when new training staff was coming along with the seminary’s growth“ wrote J. Staugaitis.

 43 students entered the 1st two courses.
-Problem of premises existed in the beginning.
+Tks.lt has declared that problem of premises existed in the beginning.
 The seminary started working in the old premises of the Bernardines’ abbey.
 300000 Litas (30000 USD) was necessary to build a new building.
 Bishop J. Staugaitis asked the deans and all the believers to help, but it was extremely difficult to collect such an amount.
 Situation improved, when priest Valaitis went to work to America.
 Within two years he collected 40 thous.
 USD (400 thous.
 Litas).

 New buildings were employed in the new school year in 1928.
 State assigned nothing for building and maintaining the seminary.
 Even some attempts to close the seminary, were experienced.
 Lithuanian Prime Minister wrote a letter – note to Vatican requesting to close Telsiai priests’ seminary.
 So, the seminary existed without government support till 1930.
 90 inmates were in Telsiai priests’ seminary in 1930.
 Theology was widely linked with philosophy and natural sciences.
 Such modern subjects like philosophy of culture, aesthetics, methods of scientific work, anthropology, foreign languages (Latin, Greek, Hebrew, German and French) were taught.
 Mostly abroad educated professors taught there: J. Juodaitis, P. Ramanauskas and others.
 Prelate V. Borisevicius worked as a rector, J. Juodaitis, later bishop P. Bucys worked as a spiritual parent for a long time.